ihmeuw/pseudopeople/docs/source/glossary.rst

     Datasets
-        The types of data that can be simulated with pseudopeople, each of which is the simulated analog of a "real world" database of administrative records.
+        The types of data that can be simulated with pseudopeople, each of which is the simulated analog of a "real world" database from a census, survey, or administrative source.
         For example, pseudopeople's American Community Survey (ACS) dataset is analogous to the data that would be collected by that survey in real life.